wnechtman/QCF-Dynamic-Factor-Rotation/Data/README.md

 # Data

-Here is a list of data files (not exhaustive as we read from online often) and brief description:
+Here is a list of data files (not exhaustive as we read from online often) used for the project:

 - 6_Portfolios_ME_Prior_12_2.CSV
 - apple_factor_returns.csv